Best mattress toppers – add cushioning, support, and breathability to your bed

 (Image credit: Future)

-Unlike a mattress protector, which is a thin fabric covering that simply adds an extra layer of protection to your mattress, a mattress topper is a much more robust affair.
-Usually measuring at least 5cm deep, it's a substantial layer that can be placed over the top of your existing mattress to add comfort and support.
+Unlike a mattress protector, which is a thin fabric covering that simply adds an extra layer of stain protection to your mattress, a mattress topper is a much more robust affair.
+Usually measuring at least 5cm deep, a mattress topper is placed over the top of your existing mattress to provide an additional layer of cushioning that can cover up uncomfortable mattress springs and bring comfort to a too-hard sofa bed.

 If you're looking for a better night's sleep, then although even the best mattress toppers on the market can't beat investing in the best mattress your budget allows, they can prove a good interim solution whilst you save for the mattress of your dreams.